FTGAIRSPEW/AIRSPEW/README.md

 Description of Folders:
 * developed – contains all developed source for the project and file descriptions
+* media - media files captured during development and testing
+* miscfiles - miscellaneous files
+* reference – contains reference documents for main system components
 * sample-usb-control-drive  – contains the folder structure and sample content of a control USB drive
-* reference – contains reference documents for main system components

 Operation Notes:
 * During testing best response was found using DJI's Atti flight mode - this is our recommended flight mode when the modules are attached